Polistes versicolor: Effects of human activity

-With increasing numbers of P. versicolor nests built in urban areas in human constructions, the yellow paper wasps have discovered many advantages, such as a reduction in interspecific competition, protection against a variety of climatic factors and protection from predation, especially by vertebrates.
+With increasing numbers of P. versicolor nests built in urban areas in human constructions, P. versicolor have discovered many advantages, such as a reduction in interspecific competition, protection against a variety of climatic factors and protection from predation, especially by vertebrates.

 On colony strategies

 This increased interaction with human activity can clearly be seen on the varying strategies adopted by the wasp colonies.
-In habitats more altered by human activity, 60% of yellow paper wasp nests occur on human constructions and 40% occur on trees.
+In habitats more altered by human activity, 60% of P. versicolor nests occur on human constructions and 40% occur on trees.
 In contrast, in habitats less altered by human activity, 100% of the nests are found in trees, even if there are buildings nearby.
 In the habitats less altered by human activity, there is a significant positive correlation between the number of cells constructed and the number of adults produced, as well as between the diameter of the petiole and the nest dry mass.
 In these colonies, the population increases proportionally with the size of the nest.
 This similar increase is not seen as clearly in habitats more altered by human activity.
 This may be because in environments with more human activity, a larger nest may attract more attention and is therefore more likely to be eliminated.
-The yellow paper wasps may have adapted to this situation, preferring to reuse cells instead of increasing the size of the nest.
+P. versicolor may have adapted to this situation, preferring to reuse cells instead of increasing the size of the nest.